How To Host A Cooking Class: The Ultimate Guide For Chefs

 Secure a venue and date

-With a venue secured, it’s time to spread the word through content and ads.
+With a venue secured, it’s time to promote the event through content and ads.
 Post the upcoming class on your social media channels and to your mobile contacts.

 Talk about who it’s for, what they’ll learn, how it’ll help them, and what they can expect.
 The more details you provide, the better.